-Your ATV is equipped with drum brakes on both front wheels, which are hydraulically activated by operating the front brake lever.
-A single drum brake on the rear axle housing is mechanically activated by depressing the brake pedal or operating the rear brake lever/ parking brake lever.
+Your ATV is equipped with drum brakes on both front wheels which are mechanically activated by operating the right brake lever.
+A single drum brake on the rear axle housing is mechanically activated by depressing the brake pedal or operating the left brake lever.